"I noticed you're the VP of Sales at [Company]..."

 - Direct inquiry or demo request

-Tier 2: Change Signals (use within 2 weeks)
+Tier 2: Change Signals (act within 2 weeks)

 - New executive in target department